JL72005/PIT-UN-Project4/README.md

 ## Team Member Introductions:
 ### Jessica Lin
-Jessica is a rising junior from Northern VA, studying Data Science and Psychology at Wellesley College.
+Jessica is a rising junior from Northern Virginia, studying Data Science and Psychology at Wellesley College.

 ### Emma
 Emma is a rising sophomore from Maryland, studying applied math-computer science and music at Brown University.